 Yes.
 NetScaler Gateway and Citrix Gateway are essentially the same product.
 Citrix renamed NetScaler Access Gateway to Citrix Gateway in version 12.1.

 Yes.
-Duo Authentication Proxy version 3.1.0 added support for showing the Duo browser prompt in the NetScaler RFWebUI theme.
+Duo Authentication Proxy version 3.1.0 added support for showing the Duo browser prompt in the NetScaler RFWebUI theme when using advanced authentication policies and nFactor and when using a basic RADIUS policy and the Duo proxy performs both primary and secondary authentication or secondary authentication only with rewrite rules to hide the second password field.
 You must specify this theme in your authproxy.cfg file's

 [radius_server_iframe] section using the syntax